Log on in paradise: The exotic destinations inviting remote workers

 "Barbados is a perfect place for you to come."

-All visitors to the island, which had recorded a total of 185 Covid-19 deaths and 7 deaths at the time of writing, will be required to present a negative test rest and undergo a health assessment on arrival.
+All visitors to the island, which had recorded a total of 185 Covid-19 cases and seven deaths at the time of writing, will be required to present a negative test result and undergo a health assessment on arrival.

 A spokesperson from the Barbados Tourist Board confirms to CNN Travel that 1,363 applications had been submitted as September 14.
 Approximately 546 of those who applied were based in the United States.